-The water and sewer infrastructure program will provide wastewater services and clean drinking water to many communities.
+The water and sewer infrastructure program provided wastewater services and clean drinking water to many communities.

-In addition to uses funded with SFR funds, many other ARPA funding streams flowing through DPHHS will promote public health in Montana.
+In addition to uses funded with SFR funds, many other ARPA funding streams flowed through DPHHS to promote public health in Montana.

 Montana provided funding to the state DPHHS to provide employment services to developmentally disabled individuals to assist them with attaining gainful employment.